Supply Chain Insights

 Electronic Manufacturing Services (EMS) and Contract Manufacturers (CMs) are essential service providers for the global electronics industry.
 They help companies to reduce costs, improve efficiency, and speed up time-to-market instead of spending time searching for electronics parts online.
 EMSs are typically smaller and more specialized, while CMs are larger and have broader expertise across multiple industries and product types.
 Together, these services support economic growth and provide skilled jobs in many countries around the world.

-Finding the right EMS or CM can feel a little overwhelming (and no, searching for electronics parts near me won’t work)–especially when you dive into diversifying your supply chain to build resilience into electronic production operations.
-With Amplio, you can utilize an existing database of electronic component manufacturers to make sure you get the right components, when you need them, at the lowest possible cost.
+Finding the right EMS or CM can feel a little overwhelming - especially when you dive into diversifying your supply chain to build resilience into electronic production operations.
+Learn more about how to choose your first contract manufacturer right here.